v-rgrace/Viva/Viva/insights/advanced/admin/import-business-data-azure.md

 ### 1. Create a secure blob container

-*Applies to: Azure Subscription Owner or Storage Account Contributor*
+*Applies to: Azure Subscription Owner with at least Storage Blob Data Contributor permissions at the account level*

 1. Open a browser and sign in to your organization’s Azure portal.